drcaiomoreno/uk-house-advisor-bot/README.md

 # UK House Advisor Bot
-UK House Advisor Bot is an Artificial Intelligence Bot to help people to find relavant information about the UK Housing Market.
+UK House Advisor Bot is an experimental artificial intelligence tool designed to assist users in accessing relevant information about the UK housing market.
+It is intended for educational purposes only.<BR>

 # Products
 - Databricks Lakehouse